-Program Director: Emily Sun (Comparative Literature)
+Program Director: Emily Sun (Tow Associate Professor of Comparative Literature)

-Professors: Peter Connor (French), Nancy Worman (Classics)
+Peter Connor (Ann Whitney Olin Professor of French), Nancy Worman (Classics)

-Senior Lecturer: Brian O’Keeffe (French)
+Brian O’Keeffe (French)

 Requirements for the Major in Comparative Literature